-Jobs will not be triggered by draft Pull Requests.
-If you would like jobs to run on each new commit, please mark your Pull Request as
+Jobs will not be triggered by draft pull requests.
+If you would like jobs to run on each new commit, please mark your pull request as Ready for review.

 GitLab Webhooks are available to only GitLab users who have a paid or self-hosted GitLab account.

-When Pull Request builds are enabled, dbt Cloud will listen for webhooks from GitHub or GitLab indicating that a new PR has been opened or updated with new commits.
-When one of these webhooks is received, dbt Cloud will enqueue a new run of the specified job.
-Crucially, this run will be configured to build into a special, temporary schema using the prefix
+When a dbt Cloud CI job is set up, dbt Cloud will listen for webhooks from GitHub, GitLab, or Azure DevOps indicating that a new PR has been opened or updated with new commits.
+When one of these webhooks is received, dbt Cloud will enqueue a new run of the CI job.
+Crucially, this run will build into a temporary schema using the prefix

-When the run is complete, dbt Cloud will update the PR in GitHub or MR in GitLab with a status message indicating the results of the run.
-Once the PR is closed or merged, dbt Cloud will delete the temporary schema from your data warehouse.
+When the run is complete, dbt Cloud will update the PR in GitHub, GitLab, or Azure DevOps with a status message indicating the results of the run, letting you know if the models and tests ran successfully or not.
+And finally, once the pull request is closed or merged, dbt Cloud will delete the temporary schema from your data warehouse.

-When creating or editing a job in dbt Cloud, you can set your execution settings to defer to a previous run state.
-Use the drop menu to select which production job you want to defer to.
+When creating a job in dbt Cloud, you can set your execution settings to defer to a previous run state.
+Use the dropdown menu to select which production job you want to defer to.